ibm-cloud-docs/storage-scale/data-transfer.md

 The Pros of this approach include:

-*   By default, it’s on every ‘nix system, so no messy installation is needed. rsync has not changed in a long time, so there is no need for feature and revision differences.
+*   By default, it’s on every ‘nix system, so no messy installation is needed.
+RSync has not changed in a long time, so there is no need for feature and revision differences.
 *   The file system at the destination server inspects and syncs; this is an important factor to consider for easier failovers.
 *   Failing over and back to use is simple because this is all done at the file system level.
-If a server is to fall out of sync or if there is a need to add another server into replication, a simple rsync command will catch things up.
+If a server is to fall out of sync or if there is a need to add another server into replication, a simple RSync command will catch things up.

 #### Cons
 {: #cons-rsync}

 *   Data will never be as up-to-date as rsync is copying from an existing data source, and DRBD synchronous mode is to write to all servers before deeming it a successful commit.
-*   We need to write checks for validation and monitoring, as Rsync does not provide any of that.
+*   We need to write checks for validation and monitoring, as RSync does not provide any of that.
 *   We need to figure out the exact flags and options.
 This is not a big con, as it’s a one-time tax to be paid.
 I’ll share mine if it helps anyone.

 #### Limitation